List Library - Best Practices for Messages

 If there is substantial content underlying an email message (policy, procedures, news story, etc.) this content should be housed on a website, with URLs rather than attachments included in the email.
 Use of URLs will also help mitigate the transmission of computer viruses and improve compatibility with email clients.
 Hyperlinks should include the fully qualified (include the http:// part) protocol to assure that most recipients will see the "active" links in your message.

 If the full URL is long, use the URL-shortening tool go.wisc.edu to streamline your message.
 It will generate a “go.wisc.edu/xxxx” that redirects to the longer URL, but keeps the trusted wisc.edu domain and preserves click data.
 It is also a good idea to enclose URLs in less-than and greater-than symbols to avoid problems with word wrapping.
-See Mass Email - Policies & Criteria.
+See [Link for document 46278 is unavailable at this time].
 If you use the URL shortening tool (go.wisc.edu), you will have open data but not click through data.
 Test your email prior to sending, if possible, to several people who use different tools to view their email.

 Plain Text vs. HTML